Skip Navigation

 “Box of Joy” provides gifts to children in need from Guatemala, Haiti, and the Dominican Republic.
 Along with sharing the joy of Christmas, the program plants seeds of hope through the Gospel.
 Sixth Graders gave presentations to the school to promote the program, collected the boxes from each grade level, and organized and helped prepare the shipment.

 Paper cranes were also folded by students and given to local hospital patients to promote peace.
-This project was inspired by the novel, Sadako and the Thousand Paper Cranes with the goal of folding 1,000 cranes as a class.
+This project was inspired by the novel, Sadako and the Thousand Paper Cranes, to fold 1,000 cranes as a class.

 Seventh Grade